-(7) An Act of Parliament may make provision under which, where at any time Parliament has been dissolved before any provision or sufficient provision is made under this Chapter for the carrying on of the government of Zimbabwe, the President may authorize the withdrawal of moneys from the Consolidated Revenue Fund for the purpose of meeting expenditure necessary to carry on the services of the Government during the period beginning on the dissolution of Parliament and expiring three months after the day on which Parliament first meets after that dissolution and any moneys so withdrawn shall be included in an Appropriation Act under separate votes and shall be accounted for in accordance with the provisions thereof.
+(7) An Act of Parliament may make provision under which, where at any time Parliament has been dissolved before any provision or sufficient provision is made under this Chapter for the carrying on of the government of Zimbabwe, the President may authorise the withdrawal of moneys from the Consolidated Revenue Fund for the purpose of meeting expenditure necessary to carry on the services of the Government during the period beginning on the dissolution of Parliament and expiring three months after the day on which the House of Assembly first meets after that dissolution and any moneys so withdrawn shall be included in an Appropriation Act under separate votes and shall be accounted for in accordance with the provisions thereof.

-[Section as amended by section 26 of Act 31 of 1989 - Amendment No. 9]
+[Section as amended by section 26 of Act 31 of 1989 - Amendment No. 9 - and section 26 of Act 11 of 2007 - Amendment No. 18]